chao-mu/HyperToy/README.md

 ========

 A framework for rapidly writing toy http servers and proof of concepts.
-The idea is that it gives you full control over low level details and keeps you from having to disable the high level ones.
+The idea is that it gives you full control over low level details while keeping you from having to disable the high level ones.
+Oh, and it has a built in launcher!

 Example - Tarpit
 ----------------